BrianYang2013/JHU_AI_Journey/README.md

 ## Goals
 * AGI(Artificial General Intelligence) is not likely to happen in my generation.
 But if something interesting comes up, I wish I can understand it.
 * Personal interests
   * Math - Awareness.
 Lay the foundation.
-Able to pick up new math topics at a reasonable timeframe.
+Able to pick up new math topics at a reasonable timeframe (3 months for a typical graduate level course)
-  * Coding - Re-visit data structure and algorithms, leetcode, familiar with various packages
+  * Coding - Re-visit data structure and algorithms, leetcode, familiar with various packages.
   * Academic Training - Discover and pick up the knowledge, be aware of where good taste and standards are, and restructure my knowledge system to support my future improvement.
-  * Collect tips and tools to improve the efficiency.
-* General goals for everyone - Pick a few which suits you.
-Keep collecting
+* General goals for everyone - Keep collecting, please share your thoughts
   * Program - Finish it
   * Program - Finish with the shortest possible timeframe
-  * Program - Finish with quality, honor
+  * Program - Finish with quality, such as straight A or honor
-  * Academic - Join a research project,
+  * Academic - Join a research project
   * Academic - publish a paper
+  * Coding - general coding skills like Leetcode
+  * Coding - Familar with various languages, such as Python, R, C++, Julia ...
-  * Coding -
+  * Coding - Familar with various packages and framework, such as Scikit-learn, Tanserflow, Pytorch ...
-  * Engineering -
+  * Engineering - Scale up, such as cloud; HPC
-  * Network -
+  * Career - Extend your network for new career opportunity
-  * Career - Find a job, or join a startup
+  * Career - Start a new career, join a startup
+  * Community - Influence the people around you, make positive impact.
   * Community - Record my journey which might help others.
   * Softskills -
+  * Efficiency - Collect tips and tools to improve the efficiency.

 ## Journey of applying the schools
 It is not easy, so start early.
 Here you can find my journey, and I hope you will make yours easlier.